By: Jessina Thomas, MD & Christine Waasdorp Hurtado, MD, FAAP

 A child with possible EoE symptoms may be referred to a pediatric gastroenterologist.
 For an EoE diagnosis, an upper GI endoscopy (esophagogastroduodenoscopy) is needed to directly view the esophagus lining.

-During the endoscopy, a long, flexible tube with a camera at the end is inserted through the mouth and down the esophagus while the child is asleep.
+During the endoscopy, the doctor uses a long, flexible tube with a camera at the end.
+This is inserted through the mouth and down the esophagus while the child is asleep.
 The doctor will look for signs of swelling.
-In addition, biopsies (small tissue samples) of the esophagus are collected and evaluated for the presence of eosinophils under a microscope.
+In addition, biopsies (small tissue samples) of the esophagus are collected.
+These samples are evaluated for the presence of eosinophils under a microscope.

 How is EoE treated?

 There is currently no cure for EoE, but several treatments can control symptoms.
 EoE treatment decreases the swelling in the esophagus, allowing kids to live normal lives.
-A child with EoE may require one or more of the treatments listed below:
+A child or teen with EoE may need one or more of the treatments below:

 If the swelling is triggered by specific foods, the doctor may advise to completely avoid eating those foods.
 This is called an elimination diet.

-The most common food triggers for eosinophilic esophagitis include milk, soy, wheat, egg, seafood, and nuts.
+The most common food triggers for EoE include milk, soy, wheat, egg, seafood and nuts.
 Once a child's inflammation is controlled, different foods can be slowly reintroduced back into their diet.
 The doctor will monitor the patient's symptoms closely by repeating an upper endoscopy with each reintroduction.

 Medications for EoE